 All employees and sub-contractors engaged by our practice are asked to sign a confidentiality agreement.
 The practice will, if required, sign a separate confidentiality agreement if the client deems it necessary.
-If a sub-contractor acts as a data processor for Darwin Medical Practice an appropriate contract will be established for the processing of your information.
+If a sub-contractor acts as a data processor for DARWIN MEDICAL PRACTICE an appropriate contract will be established for the processing of your information.

 In certain circumstances you may have the right to withdraw your consent to the processing of data.
-Please contact Sharon Bean in writing at Greenwood Health Centre, Lichfield Road, Burntwood, Staffordshire WS7 0AQ if you wish to withdraw your consent.
-In some circumstances we may need to store your data after your consent has been withdrawn to comply with a legislative requirement.
+Please contact the Katrina Dipplein writing if you wish to withdraw your consent.
+If some circumstances we may need to store your data after your consent has been withdrawn to comply with a legislative requirement.